JCasasLopez/user-service-2.0/README.md

 - Secure session management

 ## Design Decisions
-- HTTPS has not been implemented in the current version, as the focus was placed on core functionalities.
-However, it is planned for a future release to ensure secure data transmission, especially for sensitive operations such as authentication.

 - There are three token types—verification, access, and refresh—with default lifetimes of 15 minutes, 5 minutes, and 24 hours respectively.
 The short lifespan of verification and access tokens largely guarantees the security of the system on its own.
 Refresh tokens, however, are complemented by an explicit blacklisting mechanism implemented through Redis.
-A fully comprehensive token-blacklisting solution is planned for a future iteration.

 - To prevent the controllers from becoming bloated with business logic, an AccountOrchestrationService was introduced as an intermediate layer.
 This service coordinates the interaction between specialized services — such as those responsible for password management, token handling, email delivery, or notifications — ensuring that the controller remains thin and focused on request handling.
 This approach improves modularity, readability, and testability of the codebase.